cspetterson/personal/_posts/2025-03-10-optimise-database-performance.md

 1. How would you ensure data integrity across multiple threads/workers?
 [See answer](https://craigpetterson.co.uk/questions/2025/02/19/data-integrity-across-threads.html)
 2. What steps would you take to avoid system failure or degraded performance?
 [See answer](https://craigpetterson.co.uk/questions/2025/02/26/what-steps-would-you-take-to-avoid-degraded-performance.html)
 3. What is your opinion on The Rails Way?
 [See answer](https://craigpetterson.co.uk/questions/2025/03/06/what-is-your-opinion-on-the-rails-way.html)
-4. What do you use to optimize database performance in a Ruby on Rails application?
-[See answer](https://craigpetterson.co.uk/questions/2025/03/10/tools-for-database-performance.html)
+4. What do you use to optimise database performance in a Ruby on Rails application?
+[See answer](https://craigpetterson.co.uk/questions/2025/03/10/optimise-database-performance.html)